 The Company has been incorporated with an unlimited life.
-In accordance with the Company's Articles of Incorporation, the Directors were required to propose an ordinary resolution (the "Continuation Resolution") on or before 3 September 2016 that the Company continues as a registered closedended collective investment scheme.
-The Continuation Resolution was passed by Shareholders at an Extraordinary General Meeting of the Company on 25 May 2016.
-Further Continuation Resolutions must be proposed within every three years thereafter.
-The Board intends to hold the next Continuation Vote (the "Vote") at the 2018 AGM, in order to align the Vote on an ongoing basis with the date of the Company's AGM, and thereby to avoid the additional cost of holding Extraordinary General Meetings.
+In accordance with the Company's Articles of Incorporation, the Directors were required to propose an ordinary resolution (the "Continuation Resolution") on or before 3 September 2016 that the Company continues as a registered closedended collective investment scheme, and to propose further Continuation Resolutions within every three years thereafter.
+The first Continuation Resolution was passed by Shareholders at an Extraordinary General Meeting of the Company on 25 May 2016, and the second on 16 August 2018 at the Company's Annual General Meeting ("AGM").
 Should a Continuation Resolution not be passed, the Directors are required to put forward proposals within six months for the reconstruction or reorganisation of the Company to the Shareholders for their approval.
 These proposals may or may not involve winding up the Company and, accordingly, failure to pass a Continuation Resolution will not necessarily result in the winding up of the Company.

-The Directors have considered the possibility that the Continuation Resolution, to be proposed at the 2018 AGM, may not be passed by Shareholders, however they noted the overwhelming majority vote in favour of the Continuation Resolution passed in May 2016 and the strong appetite for the Company's investment proposition, evidenced by the successful launch in March 2015; two subsequent well-supported C Share issues; the significantly over-subscribed Placing in December 2016, Open Offer, Placing and Offer for Subscription in May 2017 and Placing in May 2018; and that the Company's Shares have consistently traded at a premium since launch.
+The Directors have considered the possibility that the next Continuation Resolution, to be proposed at the 2021 AGM, may not be passed by Shareholders, however they noted the overwhelming majority vote in favour of the Continuation Resolutions passed in May 2016 and August 2018, the consistently strong appetite for the Company's investment proposition, evidenced by a number of successful share issues, and that the Company's Shares have consistently traded at a premium since launch.